FireworksProject/cloudmill/doc/dsl-design.md

 ### A Sketch of the algorithm

-1. Read the cluster spec
+1. Read the cluster spec and environment
 2. Verify Cloud Provider(s)
 3. Load configurers
 4. Query configurers and environment for config definition.
 This step